UK running cost calculator

 A worked example helps the user compare the result with a familiar everyday scenario.

-An average C-rated machine using 68 kWh per 100 cycles works out to about 0.68 kWh per wash.
+A label value of 68 kWh per 100 cycles is 0.68 kWh per wash.

-At 24.67 p/kWh and 4 washes per week, that is about £0.17 per wash, £2.92 per month, and £34.89 per year.
+Using 26.11 p/kWh and 4 washes a week, the same calculation gives £0.18 per wash, £3.09 per month and £36.93 per year.

 Simple ways to reduce washing costs